A categorical approach to quantum moment maps: Moment maps

 Fix a quantum Manin pair $(\cC, \cD)$ and suppose $\cM_1, \cM_2$ are two $\HC$-module categories.
 In particular, both are $(\cD, \cD)$-bimodule categories, so we may consider the relative tensor product $\cM_1\otimes_\cD \cM_2$.
 It is still an $(\cD, \cD)$-bimodule and it is clear that the resulting $\cC$-actions are identified.
 Thus, it becomes an $\HC$-bimodule.

 \begin{defn} Let $\cM_1, \cM_2$ be $\HC$-modules.
 Their \defterm{fusion} is the $\HC$-module

 \end{defn}

 \begin{remark} Fusion gives a monoidal structure on the 2-category $\LMod_\HC$ of $\HC$-module categories.
-If the quantum Manin pair is $(\cC\otimes \cC^{\bop}, \cC)$ for a braided monoidal category $\cC$, we have $\HC=\HH_0(\cC)$, the Hochschild homology category of $\cC$.
+Consider the quantum Manin pair $(\cC\otimes \cC^{\bop}, \cC)$ for a braided monoidal category $\cC$.
 As explained in \cite[Section 3]{BZBJ2}, an $\HC$-module category is a braided module category, i.e. an $\bE_2$-module category over $\cC$.
 Then by \cite[Theorem 3.3.3.9]{HA} fusion may be upgraded to a braided monoidal structure on the 2-category $\LMod_\HC$. \end{remark}

 From now on we assume that the conditions of \cref{prop:HCmonadic} are satisfied, so that we may identify $\cD\cong \RMod_{T^R(1)}(\cC)$.

 Suppose $A_1, A_2$ are two algebras in $\cD=\RMod_{T^R(1)}(\cC)$ equipped with central maps $\mu'_i\colon T^R(1)\rightarrow T^R(A_i)$.
 We have a natural algebra structure on $T^R(A_1)\otimes T^R(A_2)$ in $\cC$.
 Also, $T^R(A_1)$ and $T^R(A_2)$ are algebras in right $T^R(1)$-modules.
 Using $\mu'_2$ we induce a left $T^R(1)$-module structure on $T^R(A_2)$ so that by centrality it becomes an algebra with respect to the left $T^R(1)$-module structure as well.
 Therefore,